SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 1. collect the relevant information on the geometry of the detector and the precision of the map;
 2. run the photon simulation in the grid, bookkeep, make sure the job completed;
-   the stanard strategy is that each job is single-threaded, covers a certain contiguous range of voxels, and it is comprised of a single subjob (in `project.py` terms, `<njobs>1</njobs>`);
+   the standard strategy is that each job is single-threaded, covers a certain contiguous range of voxels, and it is comprised of a single subjob (in `project.py` terms, `<njobs>1</njobs>`);
 3. merge the output of all jobs into the single photon library ROOT file;
 4. perform physics checks as needed.